clojure-emacs/cider/doc/up_and_running.md

     ("host-b" "7888")))
 ```

-## SSH

-In some circumstances, cider can try to use SSH to either:
+## Working with Remote Hosts

+While most of the time you'd be connecting to a locally running nREPL
+server, that was started manually or via `cider-jack-in-*`, there's
+also the option to connect to remote nREPL hosts.
+For the sake of security
-* Tunnel a connection over SSH.
+CIDER has the ability to tunnel a connection over SSH in such cases.
-* Infer the remote nREPL port for a direct connection.

-This behavior is controlled by two options (both default `nil`):
+This behavior is controlled by

-* `nrepl-use-ssh-fallback-for-remote-hosts`: When true, attempt to connect via ssh
+`nrepl-use-ssh-fallback-for-remote-hosts`: when true, CIDER will attempt to
-  to remote hosts when unable to connect directly.
+connect via ssh to remote hosts when unable to connect directly.
+It's
+`nil` by default.

+There's also `nrepl-force-ssh-for-remote-hosts` which will force the use
+of ssh for remote connection unconditionally.

+!!!
+Warning

+    As nREPL connections are insecure by default you're encouraged to use only SSH
+    tunneling when connecting to servers running outside of your network.

+There's a another case in which CIDER may optionally leverage the `ssh` command - when
+trying to figure out potential target hosts and ports when you're doing `cider-connect-*`.
-* `cider-infer-remote-nrepl-ports`: When true, cider will use ssh to try to infer
+If  `cider-infer-remote-nrepl-ports` is true, CIDER will use ssh to try to infer
 nREPL ports on remote hosts (for a direct connection).
+That option is also set to `nil`
+by default.

+!!!
+Note

-Note that enabling either of these causes cider to use
+    Enabling either of these causes CIDER to use
-[tramp](https://www.gnu.org/software/tramp/) for some SSH operations, which parses
+    [TRAMP](https://www.gnu.org/software/tramp/) for some SSH operations, which parses
     config files such as `~/.ssh/config` and `~/.ssh/known_hosts`.
 This is known to
     cause problems with complex or nonstandard ssh configs.

+You can safely run `cider-jack-in-*` while working with remote files over TRAMP.
+CIDER
+will handle this use-case transparently for you.